ihexon/linuxbox/pkg/archiver/decompress/readme.txt

-only do decompress/compress things !!s
+only do decompress/compress things !